ORCID/orcid-conversion-lib/README.md

 Works with V2.0, V2.1, v3_0rc1 and v3.0 (default) versions of the schema.

-If you wish to use the JAXB beans directly, please use [orcid-model.jar](https://github.com/ORCID/orcid-conversion-lib/raw/master/orcid-model/) as it contains just the model and none of the dependencies.
+If you wish to use the JAXB beans directly, please use the maven model at https://mvnrepository.com/artifact/org.orcid

 ## Usage